opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ## Creating a client connection using SigV4 signing

- First, ensure that you have [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) set up on your machine.
+ Before you start, ensure that you have [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) set up on your machine.
 AWS credentials are stored in `~/.aws/credentials` and contain an access key and a secret key that allow you to authenticate with AWS resources using IAM.

 ### Creating a client connection in Python

+The python client requires you to have `boto3` installed.
+Make sure to update the `connection_class` to use `RequestsHttpConnection`.
+Use the following code to create a client connection in python:

 ```python
 from opensearchpy import OpenSearch, RequestsHttpConnection, AWSV4SignerAuth